bobbigmac/is-india-working/README.md

    ```
    yarn build
    ```
+   This will generate the site in the `docs` directory.

-2. Commit and push the `dist` directory to your GitHub repository:
+2. Commit and push the `docs` directory to your GitHub repository:
    ```
-   git add dist -f
+   git add docs
    git commit -m "Update build for GitHub Pages"
    git push
    ```